Henri Koudossou: Career

 Koudossou is a youth product of the academies of FC Ismaning and FC Memmingen.
 He began his senior career with the reserves of Ismaning, before moving to the German Bayernliga side SV Pullach in 2018.
 In the summer of 2022, he moved to FC Augsburg's reserves in the Regionalliga, and on 30 June 2022 signed a professional contract with the club for three years.
 On 1 September 2022, he moved to the Austrian club Austria Lustenau in the Austrian Football Bundesliga on loan for the 2022–23 season.
 He made his profesional debut and Austrian Bundesliga debut with Austria Lustenau as a late substitute in 1–1 tie with LASK on 11 September 2022.

+On 18 July 2023, Koudossou moved on a new loan to ADO Den Haag in the Dutch second-tier Eerste Divisie.

+On 8 August 2025, he was loaned by 1.
+FC Nürnberg in 2.
+Bundesliga.

 Personal life

 Born in Germany, Koudossou is of German and Togolese descent.